Skip to main content

 SBA Surety Bond Guarantee: Your Path to Larger Projects

-The SBA Surety Bond Guarantee Program exists specifically for contractors who cannot yet qualify for conventional bonding.
-The SBA guarantees 90% of the surety's loss on bonds up to $9 million ($14 million for certain federal contracts), making carriers far more willing to underwrite emerging contractors with limited financial history.
-In FY2025, the program backed a record $10.6 billion in bond guarantees nationally.
+The SBA Surety Bond Guarantee Program exists specifically for the GC who cannot yet qualify for conventional bonding on the strength of the balance sheet alone.
+The SBA guarantees the surety against most of its loss — 90% on contracts up to $100,000 and for priority firms (disadvantaged, HUBZone, 8(a), and veteran-owned), 80% on other contracts — on bonds up to $9 million ($14 million on certain federal contracts).
+That backing makes carriers far more willing to extend capacity to emerging contractors with limited bonded history.
+In FY2025 the program backed a record $10.6 billion in guarantees nationally, supporting more than 2,200 small businesses.

 The SBA charges approximately 0.6% of the contract price as a guarantee fee -- this is in addition to the surety's premium, but it is often the difference between getting bonded and not.
 The application runs through an SBA-approved surety bond agent (we are one) in parallel with the standard bonding application, so it adds minimal time.
 California contractors pursuing their first public works projects or stepping up to larger contract sizes should ask about SBA backing.
+The same SBA program and Treasury-listed carrier rules drive the $14M federal tier covered on our federal government-contract performance bonds page -- the framework a California GC encounters the day they win a federal Miller Act job instead of a State Contract Act job.
 Visit our learning center for more on building your bonding capacity.

 $9M